mindrenee/Ansible/README.md

-# Ansible config playbook for workstation
+# Ansible config playbook for Ubuntu 18.04 workstation
+Ansible setup for my study and dev laptop

 ## Install Ansible on workstation
 ```